benabed/clik/readme.md

 ## Likelihood files
 This package only contains the code.
 Likelihood files for Planck are available on the  [Planck Legacy Archive](http://pla.esac.esa.int/pla/#cosmology).
-The likelihood file for spt3g is available [here](https://github.com/benabed/spt3g_y1_dist).
+The likelihood file for SPT-3G is available [here](https://github.com/benabed/spt3g_y1_dist).

 ## code
-The code is at version clik_15.1
+The code is at version clik_16.0

+###changes sinces clik_15.1
+- Numerous modifications allowing for parameters usually found in the clik file to be modified at initialization time through a new initialization API.
+Previous initialization API still supported but do not allow the same capability
+- New TTTEEE SPT-3G likelihood, supporting the new initizaliation API

 ###changes sinces clik_15
 - Preliminary support for M1 mac (arm64 architecture and zsh configuration file, only with the waf installer)